camilleg/simplicial-interpolation/README.md

 ***Building***

-On Linux, run the interactive OpenGL demo by typing `make`.
+On almost any Linux, or Mac OS X 10.3‒10.13, run the interactive OpenGL demo by typing `make`.
-This also compiles and runs on OS X 10.3.9.

 ***Running***